antimof/UxPlay/README.txt

 network interface detected) a random MAC address will be used even if option **-m** was not specified.
 (Note that a random MAC address will be different each time UxPlay is started).

+**-key *filename***: By default, the storage of the Server private key is in the file \$HOME/.uxplay.pem.
+Use the "-key *filename*" option to change this location.
+This option should be set in the UxPlay startup file as a line "`key filename`" (no initial "-"), where `filename` is a full path.
+The filename may be enclosed in quotes (`"...."`), (and must be, if the filename has any blank spaces).

 **-t *timeout*** \[This option was removed in UxPlay v.1.61.\]